Translating the Ancients: A Comparison between Non-classical and Classical Translations

 And Joshua Billings even goes as far as refer to Carson’s text as ‘Schizophrenic’.
 In these criticisms lies an issue we have observed before (i.e. the modernising approach of translation losing some of the traditional grandeur, previously associated with translations of classical texts).
 The modernising approach was generally seen as successful when it was done by Emily Wilson, but Anne Carson’s version of it seems to be more controversial.

-If I were to be asked my interpretation as to why modernisation of epics seems to be more acceptable than that of drama, I would provide the following explanation: (which may come across as far-fetched to many) To me it does not seem entirely out of the question that the preference (by some) of a foreignizing approach in theatre, instead of a domesticizing one (seemingly the most preferred in lyrical and epical poetry) has something to do with the prevalence of William Shakespeare.
+If I were to be asked my interpretation as to why modernisation of epics seems to be more acceptable than that of drama, I would provide the following explanation: (which may come across as far-fetched to many) to me it does not seem entirely out of the question that the preference (by some) of a foreignising approach in theatre, instead of a domesticising one (seemingly the most preferred in lyrical and epical poetry) has something to do with the prevalence of William Shakespeare.

-In English-speaking countries, Shakespeare is perpetually taught, performed and enjoyed, not only for its plot, its historical importance, but also and in large part for its language, which is not only has the potential for being mystifying due to its rich poetical idiom, but also due to its archaic syntax and idiom.
-However, despite this Shakespeare’s language is rarely modernized and mostly performed in its original form.
-It is my belief that this may have partially conditioned English-speaking theatregoers in accepting theatrical diction to be distinct from its lyrical and epic counterpart, which most usually lies close to contemporary common speech.
+In English-speaking countries, Shakespeare is perpetually taught, performed and enjoyed, not only for its plot, its historical importance, but also and in large part for its language, which not only has the potential for being mystifying due to its rich poetical style, but also due to its archaic syntax and idiom.
+However, in spite of this, Shakespeare’s language is rarely modernised and mostly performed in its original form.
+It is my belief that this may have partially conditioned English-speaking theatregoers to accept theatrical diction as distinct from its lyrical and epic counterpart, which most usually lies close to contemporary common speech.
 However, this is mere speculation on my part, and unsubstantiated speculation at that.